augustocolo/Paco-App/readme.md

 * SQLALCHEMY_DATABASE_URI: the URI of the SqlAlchemy Database
 * TARGA_USERNAME: a [https://www.regcheck.org.uk/](https://www.regcheck.org.uk/) valid username

-If you provde a .env file, then the application automatically loads the environment variables into the project
+If you provide a .env file, then the application automatically loads the environment variables into the project

 ## Run the server